The Free Methodist Church in Canada – Sabbatical Guidance (NMEGaP Feb 2/08)

 - Upon returning, the staff member taking a sabbatical will give a report to the Official Board on what was achieved during their time.

-- All requests for sabbaticals by pastors and the resulting decision of the Official Board shall be filed with the Director of Personnel.
+- All requests for sabbaticals by pastors and the resulting decision of the Official Board shall be filed with the Director of Leadership Development and Church Health.